-- For purposes of section 35(3) of the Act, the following categories of applications defined in section 54 of this By-law must be considered and determined - - (a) by the Municipal Planning Tribunal: - (i) All category 1 applications; and - (ii) all opposed category 2 applications; - (b) by the Land Development Officer: - (i) All category 2 applications that are not opposed. - (2) For the purposes of subsection (1), an opposed application means an application on which negative comments or objections were received after the public participation process.
+- (1) For purposes of section 35(3) of the Act, the following categories of applications defined in section 54 of this By-law must be considered and determined -

+- (a) by the Municipal Planning Tribunal:

+- (i) All category 1 applications; and

+- (ii) all opposed category 2 applications;

+- (b) by the Land Development Officer:

+- (i)the land development officer can hear category 1

+(ii)All category 2 applications that are not opposed.

+(2) For the purposes of subsection (1), an opposed application means an application on which comments or objections were received as a result of the public participation process.